vinuesa/get_phylomarkers/README.md

 2. *run_get_phylomarkers_pipeline.sh* is intended to run on a collection of **single-copy** sequence clusters from different species or strains.

-   NOTES: an absolute minimum of 4 distinct genomes are required.
+   NOTES: an absolute minimum of 4 distinct haplotypes per cluster are required
+          for the cluster to be evaluated.
+Clustes with < 4 haplotypes are automatically discarded.
+This means that at least 4 distinct genomes should be used as input.
 	  However, the power of the pipeline for selecting optimal genome loci for phylogenomics improves when a larger number of genomes are available for analysis.
-Reasonable numbers lie in the range of 10 to 100 clearly distinct genomes from multiple species of a genus, family, order or phylum.
+Reasonable numbers lie in the range of 10 to 200 clearly distinct genomes from multiple species of a genus, family, order or phylum.
      	  The pipeline may not perform satisfactorily with too distant genome sequences, particularly when sequences with significantly distinct nucleotide or aminoacid